-Mossy Earth has as its main objective to create independent and sustainable long-term funding mechanisms for impactful rewilding, reforestation and conservation projects.
+Mossy Earth has as its main objective to create independent and sustainable long-term funding mechanisms for impactful rewilding and conservation projects.
 Our core focus is to help restore, protect and enhance a wide range of important and threatened wild ecosystems through a process that is transparent and enjoyable for our members.

 There are many reasons why we chose to incorporate as a company instead of an NGO or charity.
-However, before I get into the nitty gritty, I would like note that this is simply our choice.
-It’s how we feel we can have the greatest impact not about how others should manage their projects.
-There are many fantastic NGOs out there including many of our suppliers and rewilding partners as well as other great initiatives so please keep that in mind when reading the rest of this methodology, this is about us.
+However, before we get into the nitty gritty, I would like to note that this is simply our choice.
+It’s how we feel we can have the greatest impact, not about how others should manage their projects.
+There are many fantastic NGOs out there including many of our rewilding partners so please keep that in mind when reading the rest of this methodology, this is about us.

-It is my understanding that the concept of an NGO became widespread as a solution to appease the anger at the significant inequality between the factory workers and the first industrial capitalists of the 19th century who accumulated extreme levels of wealth.
+The concept of an NGO became widespread as a solution to appease the anger at the significant inequality between the factory workers and the first industrial capitalists of the 19th century who accumulated extreme levels of wealth.
 By creating an entity seen as a benevolent redistributor of welfare, the wealthy individuals that first came up with this concept were perceived as great benefactors to society, whilst still controlling exactly how their money was spent.
 This is something that persists to this day.
 “Winner’s take all” by Anand Giridharadas covers this issue as well as other problems with NGOs and social enterprises.

 It goes without saying that, when used correctly, the NGO model can achieve amazing results, it just did not feel like the right structure for us.